 My research explores ways in which contemporary ethical and political theory can be enriched by attending to experiences that are often neglected in current philosophical discussions of morality, such as experiences of spontaneity, cultural participation, and artistic creativity.
 I draw on the phenomenology of these everyday experiences to inform central questions in value theory about freedom, action, creativity, and equality.
-My dissertation argues that a full appreciation of freedom must account for the value of spontaneous freedom—the capacity to engage in activity that does not merely execute a preexisting plan.
-My current research contends that thinking about valuable, non-moralized experiences of what is interesting, fun, original, and beautiful can motivate and shape new, more capacious philosophical theories of personhood and action.
+My current research project contends that thinking about valuable, non-moralized experiences of what is interesting, fun, original, and beautiful can motivate and shape new, more capacious philosophical theories of personhood and action.
 Developing a new picture of the person generates a new picture of the citizen, too.
 Individually, we are aesthetic agents as well as moral agents; collectively, we are cultural agents as well as political agents.

 “Freedom and the Value of Games,” Canadian Journal of Philosophy, 2018

 The difficulty view of games says that games are worth playing because they make easier activities into harder, therefore more worthwhile, activities.
 I agree that this might be part of what makes games worth playing, but I argue that they are also valuable because they provide players with an experience of freedom when they’re playing. [postprint] [published version] [podcast on “What Makes Games So Awesome?” with Luke Cuddy]

 “Spontaneous Freedom” (under review)